AlanMorel/mapleserver2-docs/README.md

 ## Docker

-You can run the app using docker
+You can run the app using Docker

 ```sh
 docker compose up
 ```

-When you run the app using docker, the port is not exposed to the host machine.
+When you run the app using Docker, the port is not exposed to the host machine.
 This means that you will need to either expose it yourself or use a reverse proxy like NGINX to make it accessible.